Case Study: Kia

 The marketing team had a quandary—proceed with the redesign without this critical information, or quickly find a new way to accomplish the research goals.

-Fortunately, the Kia team had recently read about Ascend in the marketing trade press.
+Fortunately, the Kia team had recently read about Evolv in the marketing trade press.

 The Kia homepage features the same interface for accessing product-specific information, across multiple vehicles, as shown in the image below.
 Each vehicle panel is shown for seven seconds, and rotated along with other vehicles and various promotions.